sidagarwal04/genai-workshops-apac/workshop/docs/lab6/using-docker-compose.md

 The graph schema for Stack Overflow consists of nodes representing Questions, Answers, Users, and Tags.
 Users are linked to Questions they’ve asked via the “ASKED” relationship and to Answers they’ve provided with the “ANSWERS” relationship.
 Each Answer is also inherently associated with a specific Question.
 Furthermore, Questions are categorized by their relevant topics or technologies using the “TAGGED” relationship connecting them to Tags.

-### Step 9.
+## Step 9.
 Accessing the Neo4j

 As instructed, open `http://localhost:7474` and log in with username “neo4j” and password “password” as configured in docker compose.

 ![Image14](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/mrnhfnctjh2ai2kbdeib.png)

-## Query the Imported Data via a Chat Interface Using Vector + Graph Search
+## Step 10.
+Query the Imported Data via a Chat Interface Using Vector + Graph Search

 This application server on `http://localhost:8501` has the classic LLM chat UI and lets the user ask questions and get answers.